Disclaimer: I do not own Naruto (shocking isn't it?), just the original concepts and plot in this story. Cover image owned by Mazzat.

 You may have one this round woman, but this is far from over!

 I was however smart enough to keep my thoughts to myself as I turned and ran away.
-The last time I talked back to her, Nanako force fed me another bowl full of that mush.
+The last time I talked back to her, Nanako force-fed me another bowl full of that mush.
 See?
 A Devil I tell you.

 Still, now that I was finally free from her clutches I could get back to work.
 Turning the corner I sprinted down the corridor, ignoring the servants and the occasional off-duty ninja who always made sure to give me a polite bow as I passed.
-It was a little bit weird at first having grown adults bowing to a toddler but I got used it fast, and now it was more of an annoyance than anything.
+It was a little bit weird at first having grown adults bowing to a toddler but I got used to it eventually, and now it was more of an annoyance than anything.

 The closest of the two guards that stood on either side of the door, one of the few that were stationed inside of the compound instead of outside or patrolling the perimeter, held the door open at my approach, granting me entrance to the room within.